muldjord/skyscraper/README.md

 * 'ScreenScraper APIv2 returned invalid / empty Json' message now no longer includes message to attach the error json file unless it's more than 64 bytes long
 * Added 'ca' to region priority list (Thank you to user 'joaoluizcarvalho' for pointing this out)
 * Added 'de', 'fr' and 'es' to default language priority list
+* Added 'players' resource to '--cache report:missing' CLI option (Thank you to user 'peligwe' for reporting this)

 #### Version 3.6.7 (27th January 2021)
 * Added '*.rvz' extension for 'wii' and 'gc' platforms (Thank you to user 'tcamargo' for reporting this)